 - Scan the QR code on any scooter or bike (or enter the ID number) to begin your ride

 - The fare will end once you lock the bike or click "end ride" on the scooter.
 Payment is completed through the app.

 Park in one of the conveniently-located green bike racks, shown on the app.
+To encourage responsible parking, users will be required to take a picture of the vehicle before the ride can end, to ensure proper parking has occurred.
 Scooters may be parked in any green bike rack or in the designated parking area for scooters, painted on the sidewalk near bike racks.
 Parking in bike racks or in designated parking areas ensures sidewalks and building entrances remain open and accessible for pedestrians, while keeping the system neat and organized.